Link Search Menu Expand Document

 Usage

-At the moment, MCMICRO does not automatically generate Minerva stories of the input images, and users need to manually provide MCMICRO outputs to Minerva in a separate workflow.
-To learn more about how to use Minerva, visit the Minerva wiki for the most up-to-date information about the Minerva suite.
+Annotated narratives must be manually generated, and users must provide MCMICRO outputs to Minerva in a separate workflow.
+To learn more about making Minerva stories, visit the Minerva wiki for the most up-to-date information about the Minerva suite.

 Other modules